 Choosing your society

 At the beginning of the school year, society booths are set up for the purpose of welcoming and encouraging you to join their societies.
-This fantastic food-filled, several-day event is called Rush.
-At the end of the week, new students meet in the Davis Field House to choose and then join a society at an undisclosed location on campus where the rest of the members are waiting to welcome you with food and inductions.
+This fantastic food-filled, 2-week event is called Rush.
+At the end of Rush, new students meet to choose and then join a society at an undisclosed location on campus where the rest of the members are waiting to welcome you with food and inductions.

 While a lot of Rush is crazy, the main purpose of Rush isn’t food or fun; it’s for you to get to the core of that society and discover what its focus is.
 You will be able to meet officers and members, find out the society verse and mission, and get a general vibe of what society is like.

 At check-in, each new student receives a Rush Guide, which offers some history about societies, recommended questions for you to ask members, society sports and service records, and a Society of the Year feature.
 Read more about Rush and choosing a society.